Umpire Equipment

 Wipe shoe uppers with a soft cloth to remove dust, dirt and moisture.

-Store in a cloth shoe bag to keep clean.
+Store in a cloth shoe bag to keep clean, if needed.
 It is not recommended to store in plastic bags since moisture can cause mildew.

-Keep a spray bottle of water and a couple of old towels/rags in your gear bag.
-Spray water on the shoes to remove dust or dirt.
+Keep a spray bottle of water and a couple of old towels/rags in your gear bag or trunk.
+Spray water on the shoes and wipe to remove dust or dirt.

 If your shoes get muddy, wipe/scrape off excess mud and then use the spray bottle (or take them inside when you get home) to remove the remaining dirt.
 You can let it dry first, it will work just as well when you are ready to clean them.
 Just remember to use the water sparingly.

-Protect shoes using leather conditioners (such as Collonil Shoe Polish or Collonil Waterstop or Parade-grade shoe polish) to ensure long wear-ability.
+Protect shoes using leather conditioners, if appropriate, to ensure long wear-ability.
 Follow leather conditioner directions to maintain polished appearance.

 For patent leather (or shoes treated with Leather Luster), clean with a soft cloth and water only.
 If you want to increase the "shine" you can use a spray furniture polish.
-(Pledge is recommended).
+(Pledge works).

 Carry some shoe polish in your car.

 Wipe clean with a damp cloth to remove dirt.
-I hose mine down a few times during the summer and hand them on a clothes line.
+I hose mine down a few times over the course of the summer while hanging on a clothes line in the sun.

 Allow to dry thoroughly of perspiration before storing.